Talk to the Team

 Is a lens the same as a policy?

-No. A lens decides *what* is detected (which entity types and where in the text).
+No. A lens decides *what* is detected (here, people's names, and where in the text).
 A policy decides *what to do* with each detection (mask, redact, encrypt, abbreviate, pass through).
 You need both.
 Lenses are model artifacts loaded by PhEye; policies are JSON files loaded by Phileas or Philter.
 They compose at runtime.

 Can a lens replace a regex?

-For some entities, yes.
-A trained model finds names and contextual mentions that regex can't — "Dr. Smith," "Room 412B," "three weeks postpartum."
-For other entities (SSNs, credit-card numbers, structured account numbers), a validated regex is faster and more reliable than a model and you should keep using it.
-Most production deployments use both: lenses for the unstructured surface, regex + validators for the structured surface.
+For names, the lens is the better tool: a trained model finds people's names in context that regex can't reliably match, like "Dr. Smith" or a name buried in a clinical narrative.
+For structured identifiers (SSNs, credit-card and account numbers, national IDs, phone numbers), a validated regex is faster and more reliable than a model, and that is exactly what Phileas's pattern layer does.
+Production deployments use both: lenses for names, regex and validators for the structured surface.

 Does running multiple lenses slow things down?